r-three/git-theta/README.md

 ### Saving update information externally

-Another option is to save parameter efficient update information in a seperate file from the original checkpoint.
+Another option is to save parameter-efficient update information in a separate file from the original checkpoint.
 This maintains storage and communication efficiency at the cost of requiring additional implementation overhead.

 **Pros:**
 * Only the parameter updates are saved, reducing storage requirements.